Find out what sorafenib is, how you have it and other important information about having sorafenib.

 Never stop taking a cancer drug without talking to your specialist first.

-You usually carry on taking it for as long as it is controlling the cancer.
+You usually continue taking sorafenib for as long as it helps and the side effects aren't too bad.

 Tests during treatment